Accelerate your Industry 4.0 startup with real customers

 Who should apply

-- Strong entrepreneurs – with high motivation and commitment and relevant industrial domain expertise.
-Having a complementary team is a plus but not required for the 2018 cohort.
+- Strong entrepreneurs – with high motivation, commitment, and relevant industrial domain expertise.
+Having a complementary team is highly preferred.
+For WAVE2 cohorts it’s mandatory that at least one of the team members is fully dedicated to the startup.

-- An excellent idea – addressing a real unmet need for a significant manufacturers market.
+- A real need – addressing a real unmet need for a significant manufacturers or logistics companies market.

-- Alignment with the program – we’re using the Lean Startup concept, emphasizing customers and business validation, instead of only focusing on funding and pitching.
-We’re mentorship driven – you should be feeling comfortable working with mentors.
+- Alignment with the program – we’re using the Lean Startup concept, emphasizing customers and business model validation.
+Yes, we also address funding and pitching, but customers are the first priority.
+We’re mentorship-driven – you should be feeling comfortable working with mentors.

 Entrepreneurs apply using the accelerator’s application form.
-We’ll interview each relevant candidate.
+We’ll interview each relevant candidate, and get in touch.

 Team and Mentors